pakitochus/H2020-MSCA-IF-2016/README.md

 Disclaimer: I do not offer any guaratees about this template.
 In particular, I cannot assure you that it fits the required guidelines (although I have tried to make it so).

+Remember that this time, only literature references are permitted as footnotes, and all other references should be displayed as hyperlinks.

 Feel free to open a pull request if you would like to improve this template!